mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 2.3.
 Administrator (can be added only via database call):
    * All operations, including addition and modification of entities.

+3.Get acquainted with the concepts Oauth2 and OpenId Connect

+### Optional Task
-3.Use OpenID Connect as an authentication protocol and Oauth2 as an authorization protocol.
+1. Use Oauth2 as an authorization protocol.
-Okta can be used as OpenId Connect provider.

-4.Server should support only stateless user authentication and verify integrity of JWT token
+    * OAuth2 scopes should be used to restrict data.
+    * Implicit grant and Resource owner credentials grant should be implemented.

 ### Materials (Videos & Links)